casparderksen/docker-wildfly/README.md

 ## Docker-compose example

 See [docker-compose](docker-compose) for an example setup of Wildfly with an Oracle database.
-1. First create an Oracle database image (see [docker-oracle](https://github.com/casparderksen/docker-oracle)
+1. First create an Oracle database image (see [docker-oracle](https://github.com/casparderksen/docker-oracle))
 2. Build the Wildfly Oracle image: `make wildfly-oracle.build`
 3. Go to the [docker-compose](docker-compose) directory
 4. Start the database: `docker-compose up -d oracledb`
 5. Wait for the database to start: `docker logs -f <container-id>`
-6. Start the Wildlfy imaage: `docker-compose up -d  wildfly-oracle`
+6. Start the Wildlfy image: `docker-compose up -d  wildfly-oracle`
 7. Go to the management console at [https://localhost:9993/](https://localhost:9993/), login with `admin:changeit` and test the datasource connection.